Acerca de

 Book Coach Jenkins

 Dr. Jamie Jenkins, or Coach Jenkins, as he is more informally known has been motivating people for over 30 years.
-As a first generation college student, business owner, coach, retired educator, and athlete, his life experiences have taught him the importance of living a life marked by balance and purpose.
+As a first generation college student, business owner, coach, educator, and athlete, his life experiences have taught him the importance of living a life marked by balance and purpose.
 He would love to speak to your team, youth group, leadership team, or staff.

 Sampling of Topics: